uptane/deployment-considerations/glossary.md

 *Bus:* An internal communications network that interconnects components within a vehicle.
 A vehicle can have a number of buses that will vary in terms of power, speed, and resources.

-*ECU Identifier:* A globally unique attribute used to identify a specific ECU (e.g., a unique serial number).
+*ECU Identifier:* An attribute used to identify a specific ECU (e.g., a unique serial number).
+This identifier SHOULD be globally unique as per the stipulations of IEEE Standard 802.1AR.

 *ECU Version Manifest:* Metadata which details the software version currently installed on the ECU.